DeCeccoLAB/QIIME2-MultiRegion-Microbiome-Pipeline/mock_example/README.md

 --o-merged-data rep-seqsV2-9.qza
 ```

-the code will automatically merge all the sequences and tables to generate a unique table, since this workflow is used to generate a multi-aplicon profile we need to provide an option to tell QIIME to merge different tables coming from the same sample using the option `--p-overlap-method sum `
+the code will merge all the sequences and tables to generate a unique table, since this workflow is used to generate a multi-aplicon profile we need to provide an option to tell QIIME to merge different tables coming from the same sample using the option `--p-overlap-method sum `

 * >Saved FeatureTable[Frequency] to: merged-tableV2-9.qza
 * >Saved FeatureData[Sequence] to: rep-seqsV2-9.qza